Sunday, October 18, 2020

 Part Three describes the carnage and aftermath of Mugen’s massacre at Golyn Niis, as recounted to the Cike by Kitay and another female student.
 Many of the academy Masters and students have been savagely killed.
 To avenge them, and to save the Nikara Empire, Altan and Rin want to seek help from powerful but retired shamans who are imprisoned in a stone mountain.
 On their way out, they are waylaid by Mugenese soldiers and unspeakable things happen to them.
 A brutal truth of betrayal is also revealed.
 Rin becomes so heart-broken and enraged that she is determined to ask the Phoenix (the goddess of fire and vengeance) to grant her the power for revenge, knowing full well that she has to pay a price for it.

-This was a gripping read that was hard to put down.
+This was a gripping read that was hard to put down, although the transition from Part 1 to Part 2 was a bit abrupt.
 As well, there were some memorable quotes that remind us of the terrors of war, hatred and racism:

 War doesn’t determine who’s right.
 War determines who remains.